-Eminent individuals are invited to provide their own unique perspective on issues such as Australia’s identity and the challenges that confront our society.
-Past speakers include Her Excellency Professor Marie Bashir AC CVO, Sir Michael Parkinson CBE, Associate Professor Charlie Teo AM and Kurt Fearnely OAM.
+Eminent speakers from past years include Her Excellency Professor Marie Bashir AC CVO, Sir Michael Parkinson CBE, Ita Buttrose, Associate Professor Charlie Teo AM and Kurt Fearnely OAM.

 Ita Buttrose AO OBE

 Ita was the youngest ever and an unprecedentedly successful Editor of The Australian Women’s Weekly, the founding Editor of Cleo and the first woman to ever edit a major metropolitan newspaper in Australia as Editor-in-Chief of the Sydney Daily and The Sunday Telegraph.
 Ita was also the first woman appointed to the News Ltd Board.
 As well as writing eleven very successful books including her best-selling autobiography A Passionate Life, Ita recently became a host of the TEN Network’s new morning program, Studio 10.

 Ita received an AO for her services to the community especially in the field of public health education when she spearheaded Australia’s HIV/AIDS Education Program, an OBE for her services to journalism, and a Centenary Medal for business leadership.